healx/lig3dlens/README.md

 ## Future improvements
 - Compound library preparation:
-    * apply a set of structural filters (for example [REOS](https://www.nature.com/articles/nrd1063) or [PAINS](https://pubs.acs.org/doi/10.1021/jm901137j)) - either remove or flag compounds.
+    * Apply a set of structural filters (for example [REOS](https://www.nature.com/articles/nrd1063) or [PAINS](https://pubs.acs.org/doi/10.1021/jm901137j)) - either remove or flag compounds.
-    * Provide more autonomy to drug designer when setting the physicochemical properties filters.
+    * Provide more autonomy to the drug designer when setting the physicochemical properties filters.

 - Compound selection:
     * Multi-parameter selection of compounds using a score function that includes the 3D score, 2D similarity to the reference compound, and the physchem properties.
 The aim is to get an even distribution between highly scored cmpds and other properties.
-    * Select an optimal number of clusters instead of a predefined one (e.g. using Silhouette).
+    * Select an optimal number of clusters instead of a predefined one (e.g. using Silhouette or affinity propagation methods).
 Alternatively, using another method for maximum score-diversity selection problem (e.g. Score Erosion algorithm).
+    * Provide tools to analyse the chemical diversity of the final selection compound set.